 We are keen to offer our children lots of new experiences and believe that educational visits are extremely beneficial.

-The children are fortunate to receive sports training from a specialist coach, who also runs an after school football club.
+The children are fortunate to receive sports training from a specialist coach, who also runs a range of after school clubs.
 Other school clubs include a running club, arts and crafts, gardening club and young enterprise.

-Each year all the Key Stage 1 pupils take part in a Christmas play and at Easter all the Key Stage 2 pupils perform in a ‘production’.
-Key Stage 2 productions have included: musical plays, Shakespeare, Olde Time Musical Halls and Biblical Epics!
+Each year all the Key Stage 1 pupils take part in a Christmas play and later on in the academic year, all the Key Stage 2 pupils perform in a ‘production’.
+These have included musical plays such as ‘The Amazing Adventures of Superstan’, ‘Cinderella & Rockerfella’ and ‘Mystery at Magpie Manor.’

-Last year we purchased a maypole and are now able to hold an annual May Day Dancing event.
+Five years ago we purchased a maypole and held an annual May Day dancing event ever since.

 There are many local clubs.
 These include Welton Boys Football, Manor Park Golf Club, Market Rasen Rugby Club, Cricket Clubs, Martial arts etc. Please ask at school for up to date information and contacts.

 Hackthorn has a well equipped Village Hall near the beautiful old church of Saint Michael and All Angels.